Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

 Learn knife safety: So you’re going to require a kid to learn knife safety, then tell him he can’t use a sheath knife safely?
 Hmmm…what does that do for the credibility of the Totin’ Chip training?

-Cooking: To earn the (Eagle required) cooking merit badge, scouts have to prepare food outdoors.
-If they have to use a folder for some of the food preparation, inevitably, some of the food will get in the blade channel.
+Cooking Clean: To earn the (Eagle required) cooking merit badge, scouts have to prepare food outdoors.
+If they have to use a folding knife for some of the food preparation, inevitably some of the food will get in the blade channel.
 There may not be time or enough water to effectively clean the knife effectively.
 Next step: food poisoning.
+Fixed blades are cleaner.

-Also – a folder handle is typically smaller than a rigid blade knife.
-Some fish scales and slime on the pocketknife handle may create a potentially dangerous situation.
+Dangerous – A folder handle is typically smaller than a rigid blade knife.
+Some fish scales and slime on the pocketknife handle may create a slippery and dangerous situation.

-Pocketknives fold on fingers: An informal poll among other scoutmasters in the district pointed this out: The most common cause of cuts on scout outings is when a blade folds on a finger.
+Pocket Knives Fold on Fingers: An informal poll among other scoutmasters and parent volunteers in the district pointed this out: The most common cause of cuts on scout outings is when a blade folds on a finger.

 The scouts require a lock blade on a folder, but that is no guarantee of safety, especially with kids who have beginner knife handling skills.
 Unless you want to invest a lot of money in a folder, you may end up with a sketchy lock.